VERIFY BEFORE RELYING

 It is not a study recommendation.

-Just because you can schedule after 24 hours does not mean you should sit again in 48 hours.
+Just because an appointment is available soon does not mean you should sit again immediately.

 Use this retake decision table: